jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - Add website footer
 - Fix dns and stuff
 - Fix naked domain SSL issue (or I think it's actually non-naked)
 - For the services cards, we could add little videos with text underneath instead of what we currently have.
 - Add navbar animation

-NICE TO HAVEs:

-- Use react reveal
-- Add floating labels to my form

-MAYBEs:

-- Add call to action higher up

-MISCELLANEOUS:

-- A cool grey I can use: #EEEEEE
+- Fix homescreen sentence